5.3.1. Histogram

 Function: The available options are (i) Frequency and (ii) Cumulative.
 Distributions can be fitted in either case.

-Bar Fill Style: Bars can be filled with solid colours or with one of the six cross-hatch patterns provided.
+Bar Fill Style: Bars can be filled with solid colours or with cross-hatch patterns.

 Bar Colour: This controls the colour of the histogram bars.